 - March 74B (Don Breidenbach): Don Breidenbach (Oakland, CA) raced a white March 74B in SCCA National and later in Pro races in 1974 but early that season his car was described as a 732 so this 74B may have been a mid or late-season replacement for the older car.
 Retained for the early 1975 race at Riverside and then sold to Bob Gledhill (Utah).
 Somehow the deal with Gledhill unwound because Breidenbach advertised the car again at the end of 1975, alongside his newer 75B.
 Jeff Alkana (Azusa, CA) recalls buying it from Breidenbach and he raced it in SCCA events in early 1976.
-Alkana then bought Breidenbach's newer 75B and he recalls selling the 74B to Jim van Horn (Orange, CA).
-Van Horn raced such a March in SCCA events in late 1976 and 1977 but then disappears from FB in 1978.
-When he returns in 1979 he has a March again, but it could be a different one.
+Alkana then bought Breidenbach's newer 75B and he recalls selling the 74B to Jim Van Horn (Orange, CA).
+However, Van Horn drove an older March 71BM updated to 76B from 1977 to 1980.
 Subsequent history unknown.

 - Chevron B27 [27-74-04] (James King): Chevron build record says sold via Fred Opert to Doug Shierson Racing.
 According to Chevron the car used by James King at Mallory Park before being shipped to the USA.
 (King and Mead owned their own cars in the Shierson team.)
 Badly damaged by King at Mosport in July 1974 and rebuilt around a new tub.
 Formula Mar 75 p29 reports, 'King is trying to sell the B27 he drove in 1974 under Shierson's management'.
 (King still has the plate for this car.)
 Sold to Lloyd Callaway (Chicago, IL) and used in SCCA racing in 1975 and early 1976, and in some pro races.
 Callaway advises that the car was sold to Fred Opert in early 1976 in p/x for a new Chevron B34.
 It was bought from Opert by John Connolly (Brooklyn, NY) who raced it in local SCCA and EMRA events in 1976 and 1977.
 After Connolly bought a new Ralt RT1 in early 1978, he advertised the Chevron B27 in September 1978 and sold it to Bertil Roos (Blakeslee, PA), who won the Formula Atlantic race at the SCCA 'Bonus' National at Charlotte in April 1979.
 He then attached fenders to the car and used it in Can-Am, still with its 1600cc Cosworth BDD engine.
 Roos bought a different Chevron B27 for 1980, and, according to Doug Waters, his 1979 car was sold to someone in California who planned to use it as a sports car with an Alfa Romeo V8 engine.
 Many years later, in 1999, Sandy Dells Racing (San Diego, CA) sold two B27 tubs to Jim Sparks (San Diego, CA).
 Dells restored one of these to running condition for Sparks, then sold the other tub and parts on Sparks' behalf to Mike Winebrenner (Louisville, KY) in 2004.
 Winebrenner was able to identify his monocoque by its SCCA Chicago Region stamping as Lloyd Calloway's 1975 car, but the 74-04 chassis plate is on Sparks' car.
 Winebrenner's parts were sold in early 2009 to Bud Morrison, who already owned 74-05 and 74-07.
 It would appear that Sparks' car is built on the original tub, and Morrison's is the replacement tub.